oleksii-shepel/angular-actionstack/README.md

 ActionStack is a powerful Angular library designed to simplify and enhance state management within your web applications.
-Developed for the modern Angular developer, it offers a robust and intuitive approach to managing application state, empowering you to create scalable and maintainable UIs.
-It combines all the good parts of its predecessors and eliminates their shortcomings in asynchronous environment.
+Designed with Angular Best Practices in mind, it offers a robust and intuitive approach to managing application state, empowering you to create scalable and maintainable UIs.
+It leverages the best aspects of existing solutions, offering enhanced functionality for handling asynchronous operations.

 [redux-docs](https://redux.js.org/)
 [observable-docs](https://redux-observable.js.org/)